NativeScript/docs/content/ui/gestures.md

 - [rotation](#rotate-gesture-in-nativescript)
 - [touch](#touch-gesture-in-nativescript)

-All the gesture events, except the `tap`, provide the following data in common:
+All gesture events, except `tap`, have the following data in common:

 | Name | Type | Description |
 |------|------|-------------|